Leather Education & Community Links:

 Exploring Consensual Kink and BDSM

-BDSM is a variety of enjoyable erotic practices and play between consenting adults, expressing love through mixing passion and sex with sensuality, pleasure and sometimes pain, within agreed and logical limits.
+Kink and BDSM are a variety of enjoyable erotic practices and play between consenting adults, expressing love through mixing passion and sex with sensuality, pleasure and sometimes pain, within agreed and logical limits.
 BDSM typically involves power exchange, role-playing, bondage and other interpersonal dynamics.
 BDSM may also be referred to as “leathersex,” “kink,” or “fetish” and includes a wide range of practices.
 BDSM is an acronym of the following terms:

 - Bondage and Discipline (B&D) includes a variety of activities typically using restraints, ranging from mild but adventurous explorations sometimes called, “tie and tease” or “slap and tickle”, using blindfolds or feathers, to spanking or other punishment.
 These activities may be performed for their own sake or as part of foreplay.

 - Domination and Submission (DS) encompasses a relationship dynamic wherein one partner (the dominant) assumes various degrees of control over the behavior of the other partner(s) within that relationship.
 Sometimes the terms “Master/slave” or “Mistress/slave” are also used.

 - Sadomasochism (SM) is the combination of sadism and masochism, eponyms derived from work of two writers, Leopold von Sacher Masoch and the Marquis de Sade, (Donatien Alphonse François Sade).
 The “hurt so good” activities included in SM can range from playful tickling and spanking to whippings, floggings, caning, piercing, and humiliation (both verbal and psychological) and other related behaviors.